Dance in the Philippines: Spanish era

 Spanish colonist have moderated and even led the politics and economics of the country, which was mainly due to the Spanish colonialism starting from the 16th century.
-Despite the pre-colonial people having their of type of government, writing, myths, and traditions, several features of Hispanic culture have influenced different aspects of todays Filipino culture, from clothing, such as the barong Tagalog and the terno, to their religion even up to the dances and music.
+Despite the pre-colonial people having their of type of government, writing, myths, and traditions, several features of Hispanic culture have influenced different aspects of today's Filipino culture, from clothing, such as the Barong Tagalog and the terno, to their religion even up to the dances and music.

 Pre-colonial Filipinos already had their own set of music and dances before Spanish colonist came; dances were performed for different reasons, from weddings up to religious feasts, even to prepare for or celebrate war.
 As the Spanish colonist realized the relevance of these dances for the Natives, dancing was utilized as a relevant social activity.
 Some of the first dances they presented were the rigodon, Virginia, and lanceros; these were dances done for the higher class and special fiestas.
 Filipino dance styles like the kumintang, type of song and dance, and dances like the Pampangois, a dance distinguished for its lion-like actions and hand clapping, were pushed aside when Spanish colonist had come.
 However, they were later remade with influences from new Spanish dances such as the fandango, lanceros, curacha, and rigodon.
 Other features that were done when adopting these Hispanic dances was the addition of local elements like using bamboo, paypays (local fans), and coconut or shell castanets.

 Filipinos, mainly aristocrats, have also created their own renditions of Hispanic and other European dances such as the jotas, fandangos, mazurkas, and waltzes that were done during this time.
 The fandango after it was introduced was recreated as the pandaggo; the same happened to the jota that was then recreated in several regions; Cariñosa and Sayaw Santa Isabel had steps that were taken from a popular dance, the waltz.
 Other examples would be how the rhythm and tempo of the jota and the polka influenced traditional dances like the Tinikling and the Itik-itik, which were also inspired from Southeast Asian dances.
 Dances that were not accompanied by Western music were also given their own accompaniments, such as the case of Pandanggo sa Ilaw.

 As Hispanic and other European dances had more sharp and fast steps, Filipinos softened these movements when they were recreated.
 Other dances that were created during the time of hispanization would be the Danza, Jota Cagayan, Jota Isabela, Pantomina, Abaruray, Jota Manileña, Habanera Jovencita, Paypay de Manila, Jota Paragua, and the Paseo de Iloilo.